prclibo/relative-pose-estimation/README.md

 Four-point algorithm (Groebner basis solver)
 ----------

 * A Groebner basis based solver for the 4-point relative pose estimation algorithm.
+Returns two 3xn matrices.
+Each column of the matrices is a possible corresponding solution of rotation vector and translation vector.

 * **Folder**: four-point-groebner/